HashimThePassionate/Linux-Mastery-For-Everyone/16_advance_linux_administration/03.2_linux_shell_programming/07_working_with_awk/readme.md

 ### 📜 Listing 7.7: `ColumnCount1.sh`

-Create the script:
+Now, let's create the script that processes this file to print *only* the lines that have exactly two columns.

 ```bash
 nano ColumnCount1.sh
 ```

-Paste the code:
+Paste the following code and save:

 ```bash
 #!/bin/bash